-There are six sync values assigned to this parameter.
+There are six analog sync outputs that can be monitored.
 For brevity, only Sync 1 will be explained in the manual.

-Sync 1: If set to include, Sync 1 Voting will be included in the voting process.
-If set to exclude, the control will not be included in the process.
+Sync 1: If set to include, the Sync 1 inputs will be monitored for presence.
+If set to exclude, these inputs will not be included in the process.